thestk/rtaudio/README.md

 into a project.
 In that case you need to define the appropriate flags for the desired backend APIs.

+## FAQ

+### Why does audio only come to one ear when I choose 1-channel output?

+RtAudio doesn't automatically turn 1-channel output into stereo output with copied values to each channel, it really only opens one channel.
+So, if this is the behaviour you want, you have to do this copying in your audio stream callback.

 ## Further Reading

 For complete documentation on RtAudio, see the doc directory of the distribution or surf to http://www.music.mcgill.ca/~gary/rtaudio/.